AlanXu12/project-nutrition-label-recognizer/README.md

 6. __Description of additional features that will be complete by the Final version:__
     * Downloadable pdf report for input nutrition label
-    * Searching certain nutrition fact information by name
+    * Fuzzy search information about nutrients
     * History reports for logged-in user
     * Notification for upload progress
     * Login system